 - RTW flight tickets – There are fewer alliances that offer these nowadays but if you an opportunity is available, you can always fit French Polynesia as your way across the Pacific Ocean.

-- Use corporate codes – Make sure to try out the Hilton corporate codes or Marriott corporate codes to see if you can get a good discount.
+- Use corporate codes – Make sure to try out the Hilton corporate codes for the Conrad, Marriott corporate codes, or IHG codes for InterContinental to see if you can get a good discount.

 The above are general tips but if you’re from a specific part of the world, there are a few more things to keep in mind.

 - North America – All flights go through San Francisco and Los Angeles but the trick is that French low-cost carrier, French Bee from Paris flies through SFO.
 If you can find a cheap way to SFO, you can take French Bee to PPT for as low as $310 USD each way.